After completing this study unit you will be able to:

 The knee joint is a complex synovial joint that connects three bones (the femur, tibia and patella) which together form a pair of articulations:

-- The tibiofemoral joint, formed between the tibia and the femur.
+- Tibiofemoral joint, formed between the tibia and the femur.

-- The patellofemoral joint, formed between the patella and the femur.
+- Patellofemoral joint, formed between the patella and the femur.

-The knee joint is the largest joint of the body, responsible for bearing a considerable amount of biomechanical stress every time you stand or walk.
-This function is supported by many extracapsular and intracapsular ligaments, as well as surrounding muscles that provide the knee joint with the stability needed to bear the weight of the whole body.
+The knee joint is the largest joint of the body, responsible for bearing a considerable amount of biomechanical stress every time we stand or walk.
+Its integrity is supported by many extracapsular and intracapsular ligaments, menisci, as well as surrounding muscles that provide the knee joint with the stability needed to bear the weight of the whole body.

 To learn about the articulating surfaces, ligaments, muscles and functions of the knee joint, watch the video below.

 After watching the video, you should be able to answer a lot of questions about the knee.
 Put that knowledge to the test with this quiz!